'The games are boring without fans' - German forward Kruse critical of Bundesliga's return | Goal.com

 'The games are boring without fans' - German forward Kruse critical of Bundesliga's return

-German forward Max Kruse says the Bundesliga's return to play has been "boring" as the former Wolfsburg, Werder Bremen and Borussia Monchengladbach attacker criticised the league's attempt at social distancing.
+German forward Max Kruse says that the Bundesliga's return to play has been "boring" as the former Wolfsburg, Werder Bremen and Borussia Monchengladbach attacker criticised the league's social distancing protocols.

 The 32-year-old, currently featuring for Turkish side Fenerbahce, was among those to witness the return of football over the weekend as the Bundesliga became the first major European league to resume play in the wake of the coronavirus pandemic.